slim8288/cruise_track/README.md

 # cruise_track
-Code for matching IFCB files to ship track data.
+Code for matching IFCB files to ship track data and plotting results.
 Also hosts the data that I have so far.

 .txt files are ship track data files, put through gpsvisualizer.com